The impacted chipsets were produced on the 4nm node by Samsung Semiconductor, which is the common denominator.

 It is a first and suggests Qualcomm wasn’t happy with the quality of its Android chip. e are optimistic that we haven’t.
 Most Snapdragon 8 Gen 1 devices have submitted benchmark results similar to those of the Snapdragon 888 a year ago.

 Hey, I have generally had issues with excessive heat and maintained performance under more demanding testing.
-Considering Snapdragon 8 Plus Gen 1 smartphones are now available, they have 10% faster clock speeds and up to 30% more efficient processing. e had the chance to test a few of them to make some judgments regarding the condition of 4nm manufacturing.
+Considering Snapdragon 8 Plus Gen 1 smartphones are now available, they have 10% faster clock speeds and up to 30% more efficient processing.
+It had the chance to test a few of them to make some judgments regarding the condition of 4nm manufacturing.
 Let’s jump forward into some charts to show the main variations.

 Benchmarks for the Snapdragon 8 Plus Gen 1 and Gen 1 8

 The Asus Zenfone 9 and the ROG Phone 6 are geared toward gamers.
 It performed better than the Snapdragon 8 Gen 1 mobile devices we tested earlier this year.
-Benchmark results for the Plus variant are far more in line with what we initially anticipated from the 8 Gen 1’s introduction last year.
-The Smartphone 6 finally provided a sustained gaming experience that customers would expect from a top-tier CPU thanks to its improved cooling.
+Benchmark results for the Plus variant are far more in line with what we initially anticipated from the 8 Gen 1 introduction last year.

 However, as with the initial 8 Gen 1, the data from the chart above demonstrate that there is still some reluctance to allow the new chip to function at full speed.
 With its robust ROG Smartphone 6 gaming handset, ASUS’s “Dynamic” overall performance feature is conservative on engine rates in mixed workload tests.
-Optimizing for battery life is acceptable, but it draws attention to the widening gulf between what buyers should expect from products daily and peak performance.

 The OnePlus 10T follows the same pattern, with performance mode being the only way to access the chip’s full potential.
 We’re looking at more cautious findings right out of the gate, especially for more extended workloads from PCMark’s test.
-However, there is far greater scope for improvement than the OnePlus 10 Pro.
-Hat doesn’t make as much of an impact when performance mode is activated, emphasizing the chip’s propensity to throttle.

 To put it another way, the Snapdragon 8 Plus Gen 1 achieves a higher peak performance than the 10% clock speed jump would imply alone, but the phones we’ve tested still limit this maximum performance unless specifically asked.
-The 3DMark graphical test is an exception because it yields identical results with efficiency modes off and on (which is why we didn’t include two sets of data).

 According to snapshot benchmarks, the Snapdragon 8 Plus Gen 1 ultimately reaches its maximum potential, yet this capability still drains the battery faster than many manufacturers appear ready to tolerate.